How to Apply

 Our current students and applicants represent a wide a range of undergraduate institutions & science majors.
 While most of our successful applicants hold a GPA of 3.0 or above, we review each application in its entirety in determining a candidate's eligibility.

 This means that strong research experience combined with the ability to demonstrate a solid understanding of the research is also taken into account when considering an application.
-Please review these instructions and application checklist requirements prior to completion of the online application.
+Please review the instructions/requirements below prior to completion of the online application.

 Application Requirements